ministryofjustice/laa-data-openapi-workbench/README.md

-# Ministry of Justice Template Repository
+# LAA Data Stewardship OpenAPI Workbench

 [![Ministry of Justice Repository Compliance Badge](https://github-community.service.justice.gov.uk/repository-standards/api/template-repository/badge)](https://github-community.service.justice.gov.uk/repository-standards/template-repository)

-# LAA Data Stewardship OpenAPI Workbench

 This repository is a shared space for LAA teams to **design**, **experiment**, and **explore** OpenAPI endpoint definitions, schemas, and related documentation.
 It’s intended as a collaborative sandbox where you can try out ideas before integrating them into production services.